tp077098apu/StrongOnes-website/README.md

 TBC (v1.3): Manage User (CRUD) and think of things to add in Admin Dashboard.

 -v1.4: Manage User module completed and tested.
 Waiting for Workout and Nutrition Module to finish for Manage Nutrition, Manage Workout and user Dashboard.

+-v1.5: Added Workout Module, may be subjected to updates if needed.